DylanChelo/CSC212-RecursiveGraphics/README.md

 ` sudo apt-get install g++ `

-2.  **Install SFML library (Optional)**
+2.  **Install SFML library**

-The SFML Library is currently installed in this repository, so there is no need to download and configure for yourself.
-However, as libraries are very finicky, below are instructions for three ways to install it if you run into issues using our repo version:

-* Using package manager
+The SFML Library is currently installed in this repository, however compiling the files using the Makefile is not 100% working.
+Therefore, it is necessary to install the library through the linus command line using the command below in order to use the current version of the Makefile.

-$ sudo apt-get install libsfml-dev
+` sudo apt-get install libsfml-dev `

-* Download the SDK

-Download the SDK from the [download page](https://www.sfml-dev.org/download.php), unpack it and copy the files to your preferred location: either a separate path in your personal folder (like /home/me/sfml), or a standard path (like /usr/local).

-* Building SFML yourself

-If you want to go this way, there's a [dedicated tutorial](https://www.sfml-dev.org/tutorials/2.0/compile-with-cmake.php) on building SFML yourself.

 ## Compile and Run
 1. Clone this repository